open-education-hub/operating-systems/content/misc/rules-and-grading.md

 1. Relevance quiz
    - It lasts **20 minutes**.
    - This part is also **open-book**, meaning you can use written materials and offline resources.
-     However, Internet access will not be allowed.
+     However, internet access will not be allowed.
    - All students scheduled for the exam in the same day will take this component at the same time, usually 11:00-11:30.
    - It will be conducted on [Moodle](https://curs.upb.ro/2023/course/view.php?id=7774).
    - You will receive **11 True/False questions** that require explanations.